hashicorp/terraform-guides/operations/variable-scripts/README.md

 We have provided a file called hcl-variables.csv with one list variable and one map variable as an example.
 Note that the values of HCL variables should not be enclosed in double quotes in your delimited variables file.

-An case in which all of the above substitutions and escapes are needed is the setting of the GOOGLE_CREDENTIALS environment variable to the contents of a GCP credentials file.
+A case in which all of the above substitutions and escapes are needed is the setting of the GOOGLE_CREDENTIALS environment variable to the contents of a GCP credentials file.
 You need to do the following pre-processing on a copy of the file in order to convert newlines to blanks, to double-escape double quotes (`"`), to single-escape forward slashes (`/`), and to triple-escape literal `\n` characters.
 You can use the following substitution commands to do all that in vi:
 1. `:1,$s/\n//`
 1. `:s/"/\\\\"/g`
 1. `:s/\//\\\//g`
 1. `:s/\\n/\\\\\\\\n/g`

 Alternatively, you can do the following global substitutions in Atom or another text editor:
 1. Replace each newline with a blank.
 (In Atom, click the `.*` button in the Find control and then replace `\n` with a blank value.
 But then deselect the `.*` button before making the remaining substitutions.)
 1. Replace each `"` with `\\"`.
 1. Replace each `/` with `\/`.
 1. Replace each `\n` with `\\\\n`.

 When you paste the contents of the processed GCP credentials file into your delimited variables file, be careful to not add an actual newline between it and `;env;false;true`.

 ### Examples